supertestnet/brick-wallet/README.md

 Just click here: https://supertestnet.github.io/brick-wallet/

 # What is this?
 This is a basic web wallet with send, receive, and a history tab.
-If you try to use it, it will first ask you to connect it to a backend that supports NWC.
+If you try to use it, it will first ask you to connect it to a backend that supports NWC -- e.g. consider connecting it to [Bankify](https://supertestnet.github.io/bankify/).
 After that, you can send and receive money as well as view your transaction history.